The Real (Invisible) Cost of Healthcare

 - Investment in social service options

 The good news is that such steps are already being taken in cities across the nation through the power of healthcare accelerators.
-By bridging the worlds of healthcare and entrepreneurship, these unique organizations drive innovation that results in creative, interdisciplinary solutions to some of the biggest challenges in modern medicine; innovation that will prove key to moving America’s healthcare system forward toward equal access to quality care.
+By bridging the worlds of entrepreneurship and medicine, these unique organizations drive innovation that results in creative, interdisciplinary solutions to some of the biggest challenges in modern medicine; innovation that will prove key to moving America’s healthcare system forward toward equal access to quality care.

 Connecting Tech, Commerce, and Healthcare: A Way Forward